Rijkstarhn/HearthStone-Battleground-Top4-Predict/README.md

 # Log
 2020.01.10

-I have collected more than 100 games datas and the accuracy of the model is nearly 80%.
+I have collected more than 100 games datas and the accuracy of the model is around 80%.
 However, the accuracy of rank prediction is only 50%.

 2020.01.17